Table Of Contents

 Looking for a DUI Lawyer in Mesa means that you have been caught driving with alcohol in your system.
 Arizona has some of the most strict DUI Laws in the United States, and being pulled over for such a thing can have hefty penalties and legal repercussions.
 Arizona is a zero tolerance state which means that no matter your blood alcohol level, you will be charged with a DUI.
 The only difference is the type of DUI penalty you will be charged with.
 In Arizona, there are many different kinds, some worse than others.
 Here are the most common DUI charges in Arizona.

 The most common type of DUI penalty given is the First Offense Regular DUI.
 This offense calls for a mandatory minimum jail time of one day.
-It also includes finds and surcharges of around $2100 without the inclusion of jail costs from your one day stay.
-Your driver’s license will also be suspended for a minimum of 90 days and you will be required to install an ignition interlock device on your car for one year.
+It also includes fines and surcharges of around $2100 without the inclusion of jail costs from your one-day stay.
+Your driver’s license will also be suspended for a minimum of 90 days, and you will be required to install an ignition interlock device on your car for one year.
 Fortunately, a First Offense DUI is considered a misdemeanor in Arizona, and you will not be faced with criminal charges.
 You may be required to perform community service, or the judge may order alcohol screenings.
 This is the least brutal of charges you will be faced with when being caught driving under the influence of alcohol.

 The next charge you might be faced with is a Second Offense Regular DUI within seven years.
 With this offense, you will be faced with a mandatory minimum jail time of thirty days and will have to pay fines of over $2500 not including jail costs.
 From there, it is relatively the same as a first offense regular DUI in that your license will be suspended for a period of 90 days and you will have to have an interlock device installed in your vehicle for a period of one year.
 Again, the judge could be in charge of making you perform community service or possibly order alcohol screenings.